Feminizing surgery: Penile inversion

-Penile inversion is a common vaginoplasty technique.
-The testicles and scrotum are removed and the glans of the penis made into a clitoris.
+Penile inversion is a very common vaginoplasty technique.
+The testicles and scrotum are removed and the glans of the penis is made into a clitoris.
 A canal is surgically created between the bladder and the rectum.
 The foreskin of the penis is inverted to form the interior walls of the neovagina.
 If the patient had been circumcised before surgery, skin from the scrotum may also be used to construct the walls of the neovagina after cauterising the hair follicles.
 The urethra is shortened, and the mons pubis, labia majora and minora, and urethral opening are created using scrotal and urethral tissue.

 Because this technique inverts the skin of the penis to form the walls of the neovagina, post-operative depth is limited by the length of the penis prior to surgery.
 Following surgery, a patient will need to dilate the neovagina with a vaginal dilator 1-2 times daily to prevent loss of vaginal depth.
 The need to dilate becomes less frequent with time, but is recommended at least once a week after the neovagina has healed completely.
 Having penetrative sex can affect the amount of dilation needed, but additional lubricant is required during penetrative sex as the neovagina created through penile inversion vaginoplasty is not self-lubricating.

+In a small number of cases (roughly 0-5%), rectal injury can occur as an intraoperative complication.
+Other common complications include meatal stenosis, urinary retention, or haemorrhage.

+Peritoneal vaginoplasty

+Transgender peritoneal vaginoplasty, a.k.a. peritoneal pull-down or pull-through (PPT), is based on neovaginal techniques documented in the 1970s and 80s for cisgender women born without a vaginal canal due to agenesis/atresia, which were referred to as the "Davydov" procedure or "Rothman's" method.
+A 2022 review states, "In the last 5 years, peritoneal flap vaginoplasty has emerged as a promising technique".

+This form of vaginoplasty utilizes tissue of the peritoneum to form the canal lining of the neovagina.

+For trans women who had their puberty blocked, insufficient penile and scrotal skin may be available for traditional penile inversion.
+In such cases, peritoneal vaginoplasty remedies the issue of insufficient tissue.
+Peritoneal vaginoplasty can be used as a surgical revision to increase or restore vaginal depth in persons who have had a previous vaginoplasty.

+This technique has been reported to provide some degree of vaginal lubrication.
+This lubrication, however, is not responsive to sexual arousal, and functions more as regular vaginal discharge while not identical to natal vaginal fluids.